You might also be surprised to learn that most manufacturers produce a variety of diesel-fueled cars to purchase abroad.

-People in Ankeny may associate diesel engines with black smoke, noise and a definite “shake, rattle and roll.”
+People in Ankeny may associate diesel engines with black smoke, noise, and a definite “shake, rattle, and roll.”
 That’s also a thing of the past.
 Modern diesel engines are smooth, quiet and produce cleaner emissions than gasoline engines.
 Also, forget that three-second wait behind a diesel vehicle at a stoplight.
-Modern diesels are just as quick to accelerate as other vehicles on Ankeny roads.
+Modern types of diesel are just as quick to accelerate as other vehicles on Ankeny roads.

 Diesel engines have other advantages over gasoline engines.
 Diesel engines are heavier than gasoline engines because they require more heavy-duty parts, but that means the engines are more durable and can last longer than gasoline engines.
 Also, diesel engines may be the engines of the future since they can burn many of the new bio-fuels.

 Ankeny drivers who are considering buying a diesel-fueled vehicle should know that preventive maintenance and inspection schedules are different for a diesel engine than a gasoline engine.
 Diesel fuel is harder on emissions systems than gasoline, so the filters and other devices have to be changed and checked more often.
 Also, the fuel injection system operates at much higher pressures for diesel than for gasoline, so keeping it clean becomes a higher priority.